tkhq/qos/README.md

 #### Namespace

 A group of QuorumOS Nodes running the same Enclave App and using the same Quorum Key.
-A Namespace contains many live Nodes.
-Some of these instances could be using different Manifests, but all of them use the same Quorum Key.
+A Namespace contains many live Nodes all with the same Quorum Key and enclave app.
+Some of these nodes could be using different Manifests and different versions of the same enclave app.

 ### Pivot / Enclave App

 The application QuorumOS pivots to once it finishes booting.
-This applications binary hash and CLI arguments are specified the Manifest file.
+This applications binary hash and CLI arguments are specified in the Manifest file.

 ### Instance Provision

-Immediately after a valid manifest file is loaded into QuorumOS, the instance will generate an Ephemeral Key.
+Immediately after a valid Manifest is loaded into QuorumOS, the instance will generate an Ephemeral Key.
 This key is specific to a particular individual machine and, after successfully verifying the machine image and metadata contained in the manifest file, will be used by the Quorum Members to post their shares into the machine.

 Prior to posting their share to the machine, Quorum Members use a variety of cryptographic attestations and social coordination to determine if it is appropriate to provision a particular instance of QuorumOS with a given secret.